 Accuracy of detection, center pulse

 The Frauscher Wheel Sensor RSR110 combined with the Wheel Sensor Signal Converter WSC provides accuracy of detection that is not possible with other types of triggering equipment.
 This high level of accuracy includes the ability to trigger an output at the exact point in time when the wheel is centered over the sensor, as exact positioning is vital to the proper function of trackside equipment.
 This accuracy of detection is also helpful in providing reliable speed measurement data.

 Frauscher wheel sensors can address the important challenge of maintaining uptime and reliability for all trackside equipment triggering applications.
-They have been proven to provide optimum performance in all conditions, including snow, heavy rain, fog, or extreme temperatures, as well as in the presence of electromagnetic interference and for trains traveling at low to zero speed.
-Unlike earlier available transducers that rely on a magnetic principle and are susceptible to these influences, Frauscher wheel sensors offer state of the art technology by operating on an inductive principle.
-Our technology is not subject to the frequent reliability issues common to magnetic sensors.
+They have been proven to provide optimum performance in all conditions, including snow, heavy rain, fog, or extreme temperatures, as well as in the presence of electromagnetic interference and for trains traveling at low to zero speed - unlike earlier available transducers that rely on a magnetic principle and are susceptible to these influences.
+Frauscher wheel sensors offer state of the art technology by operating on an inductive principle, a technology that is not subject to the frequent reliability issues common to magnetic sensors.